Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to pick the necessary type.
-A lot of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and N. Ensure that you pick the necessary type.
+A lot of adapters currently available are simply plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most areas.

 April